https://t.me/ejesgistnews

 “Some petitions raise concerns that others do not.
 The concerns vary.
 The same holds true for evidentiary issues based on pleadings exchanged by the parties in this case.”

-Thanks for using our platform to learn about the on Tribunal: Bola Tinubu, APC oppose move to merge petitions
+Thanks for using our platform to learn about the latest on Tribunal: Bola Tinubu, APC oppose move to merge petitions